 The side effects that I experienced have put a huge hole in my life.

-The consequences of meds for me has been nothing less than a disaster.
+The consequences of meds for me have been nothing less than a disaster.

-Divorce, estrangement, unemployment, those meds, prozac, neurontin, risperadal, effexor, zoloft and a good half dozen others had a large role to play in the pit I found myself in over twelve years ago.
+Divorce, estrangement, unemployment, those meds, Prozac, Neurontin, Risperdal, Effexor, Zoloft, and a good half dozen others had a large role to play in the pit I found myself in over twelve years ago.